sdutta9/CRDB/docs/1_lauch_initiate_crdb.md

     pvc-c4471569-0938-464d-9008-2733a20da1b1   20Gi       RWO            Delete           Bound    default/datadir-cockroachdb-1   standard       <unset>                          37h
     ```

+1. Confirm that three pods are Running successfully

+    ```bash
+    kubectl get pods
+    ```

+    ```bash
+    ##Sample Output##
+    NAME            READY   STATUS    RESTARTS   AGE
+    cockroachdb-0   0/1     Running   0          2m12s
+    cockroachdb-1   0/1     Running   0          2m12s
+    cockroachdb-2   0/1     Running   0          2m12s
+    ```

+    Initially the container within the pod would not be in ready state.
+This is because the all the cockroach nodes have not been joined into a cluster.
+This is accomplished by running `cockroach init` command which you are going to do in the next step.

-1. Use `cluster-init.yaml` file to perform a one-time initialization that joins the CockroachDB nodes into a single cluster:
+1. Use `cluster-init.yaml` file to perform a one-time initialization by running `cockroach init` command that joins the CockroachDB nodes into a single cluster:

     ```bash
     curl -O https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/cluster-init.yaml